trinitronx/HairyDairyMaid_WRT54G_Debrick_Utility/README.md

  - [brjtag][5] - Broadcom EJTAG Debrick Utility - by hugebird
  - [jpt][6] - JTag programming tools (looks like a small wrapper script project over brjtag to modify a [CFE (Common Firmware Environment)][7] and modify the stored MAC address for a router so routers with broken CFE can be repaired and programmed with their original MAC)
  - [bpjtag][8] - HairyDairyMaid's debrick tool ported to use Bus Pirate OpenOCD mode
- - [Original HairyDairyMaid WRT54G Debrick Utility][9] - My github mirror of the original source code for v4.8 of HairyDairyMaid's utility.
- - [Various JTAG Software][10] - Modem-Help.org's listing of JTAG Tools (Please consider making a donation to help support their community)
+ - [Various JTAG Software][9] - Modem-Help.org's listing of JTAG Tools (Please consider making a donation to help support their community)

 If you have found a fork that you want to put on this list, feel free to submit a Pull Request to have it added to the README.